 After the time has passed, take the racks out of the water and scrub them until all the residue falls off.
 Give them a final rinse and voalá, your oven racks will be sparkling clean.

-- Bicarb soda and vinegar are your best partners in crime when it comes to cleaning your oven with natural cleaners.
+Bicarb soda and vinegar are your best partners in crime when it comes to cleaning the oven the toxic-free way.

 *** Have you tried any of the cleaning methods stated above?
 Share your thoughts and experiences in the comment section below!